jacek-marchwicki/example-rx-and-kotlin-and-either/articles/nice-reader-writer-pattern.md

 # Example

-So at the starting point, your database looks like this:
+Let's start with a database which looks like this:

 ```kotlin
 class OldDatabase {